All Episodes

 Greg Jarrett.

-She was mouthing off at a cocktail party, a reporter found out about it.
+She was mouthing off at a cocktail party.

-She was bemoaning the fact that, you know, if she's involved in any of this, it's going to interfere in her ability to someday be appointed uh a federal judge.
+She was bemoaning the fact that, you know, if she's involved in any of this, it's going to interfere in her ability to someday be appointed a federal judge.

 So that's my take on it.

-So here we but there was a big article that she was going to be the general counsel, I think, at Walmart.
+But there was a big article that she was going to be the general counsel, I think, at Walmart.

 Well, I think it's both.

-So, you know, uh the money was good.
+So, you know, the money was good.

-That's uh that's what my sources are saying.
+That's what my sources are saying.

-But these people who submitted this fake dossier to the court, they're officers of the court.
+These people who submitted this fake dossier to the court, they're officers of the court.

-And they can't simply bury in a footnote something that basically says this could be funny because it's politically driven.
+And they can't simply bury in a footnote something that basically says, this could be funny because it's politically driven.

 Without they have a duty to bring it to the attention of the judge.

-Indeed, they have a duty not even to submit it, uh, but they did it anyway, and they concealed it from the judge, and they deceived the court in the process, and that's a violation of at least two felony statutes.
+Indeed, they have a duty not even to submit it, but they did it anyway, and they concealed it from the judge, and they deceived the court in the process.

 Yeah, good point.

-You know, there's a good column today by Michael Goodwin in the New York Post, and he says Hillary's Russia-Gate frame job was the dirtiest political trick in American history.
+You know, there's a good column today by Michael Goodwin in the New York Post, and he says Hillary's Russia Gate frame job was the dirtiest political trick in American history.

 The difference, I think, is that when we get to the end of it, is that I think Hillary Clinton not only got away with crimes because of collusion and friends within the Department of Justice and the FBI, but Hillary really did try to influence the American people, had no problem paying for unverified Russian lies about Donald Trump.